-We tend to go through a travel agent in the past on icelolly.com and usually end up travelling with purpletravel.
+We tend to go through a travel agent in the past on icelolly.com or the occasional Virgin Atlantic as they have been throwing out some great deals recently.
 These fly with Virgin and Thomson I believe and they have some incredible packages!
 So definitely give them a browse on ice lolly.com and purple travel through ice lolly.
-We tend to get flights and accommodation for £450-500pp for two weeks with luggage included and then we rent a car on top of that which is must easier for us.
+We tend to get flights and accommodation for £500-600pp for two weeks with luggage included and then we rent a car on top of that which is must easier for us.

 We think of it as ‘we get up super early in the mornings and don’t come back until midnight each night whilst at Walt Disney World.
 So does it really matter what hotel you have?
 As long as it is decent, clean, has the necessities that you need and isn’t too far from the parks then it’s great!

-We tend to stick with one of our favourites now which is Celebration Suites in Old Town, Orlando.
+We tend to stick with one of our favourites now which is the Red Lion, Kissimee.
 It is a 5 minute drive to Walt Disney World or maybe even less!
 You drive straight out of the hotel, down the road for 60 seconds and you’re straight onto the right entrance for Walt Disney World!